 Why this activity was such a hit, I have no idea!
 I occasionally use this same “game” during our Bible time.
 I’ve also used it in our other literature-based units and my girls have always claimed this as their favorite activity!

 Throughout the course of the week, we also read many stories from our Beatrix Potter anthology.

 This particular edition has all of Potter’s original works.
 I absolutely love that there’s a description section about each book!

 While The Complete Tales doesn’t have the same charm as the little books, my girls and I have spent hours reading Ms. Potter’s creative stories.

 The Tale of Peter Rabbit Worksheets

-This printable packet is geared towards Kindergarten-First Grade children.
+This printable packet is geared towards Kindergarten and First Grade children.

-► Notes Section – Ideas and directions to use these printables with your own children or in your classroom
+► Notes Section – Ideas and directions to use these printable activities with your own children or in your classroom

 ► Vocabulary Word Cards – Words taken from the story